obsidianmd/obsidian-help/en/Obsidian Sync/Set up Obsidian Sync.md

 - An active Obsidian Sync [[Plans and storage limits|subscription]].
 If you don't have one, subscribe from [your account dashboard](https://obsidian.md/account).
 - Sync enabled within the [[Core plugins]] settings.

 > [!danger] Is your current vault in an iCloud, OneDrive, Dropbox, or other syncing folder?
-Please [[Back up your Obsidian files|read this guide]] before proceeding.
+Please read [[Sync limitations#Can I use a third-party sync with Obsidian Sync?|this]] before proceeding.

 ## Log in with your Obsidian account